L N

 Camellia macrosepala Chang (1981).

 Subgenus Metacamellia; Section Theopsis; Series Cuspidatae.
 Shrub or small tree with coriaceous, elliptic leaves, 7-9.5 cm long x 2.5-3.6 cm wide, apices caudate acuminate.
 Flowers axillary, white with 7 petals.
-Close to C.cuspidata but leaves and flowers larger and pedicels 2.5 cm long, Distribution: Guangdong Province, China.
+Close to C. cuspidata but leaves and flowers larger and pedicels 2.5 cm long, Distribution: Guangdong Province, China.

 Camellia magnocarpa (Hu & Huang) Chang (1981).

 Subgenus Camellia; Section Camellia; Subsection Lucidissima.
 Small tree to 8.5 m tall with elliptic, thickly coriaceous leaves, 9-22 cm long x 4-8 cm wide, apices acuminate with a 1.5-2 cm cauda.
-Flowers sessile, rose-red, 8 cm across with 8-9 petals, Seed capsule to 12 cm diameter.
+Flowers sessile, rose-red, 8 cm across with 8-9 petals, Seed capsule to 12 cm dameter.
 Synonym: C.semiserrata var. magnocarpa Hu (1965).
 Distribution: Guangdong and Guangxi provinces, China.

-Camellia mairei var. mairei (Labv) Melchoir (1925).
+Camellia mairei var. mairei (L5v) Melchoir (1925).

 Subgenus Camellia; Section Camellia; Subsection Reticulata; Series Villosae.
 A medium size tree with leaves thinly leathery, elliptic or oblong-elliptic, apices acuminate-caudate.
 Flower perulate, terminal, solitary, bright red, 3.5-4 cm across with 8 petals.
-The species is similar to C.saluenensis, but has branchlets glabrous, apices acuminate, filaments densely pubescent.
+The species is similar to C. saluenensis, but has branchlets glabrous, apices acuminate, filaments densely pubescent.
 Distribution: Yunnan, Guangxi and Sichuan Provinces, China.
-The Sichuan specimens are peach blossom red and seem transitional to Camellia mairei var. alba.
+The Sichuan specimens are peach blossom red and seem transitional to the Camellia mairei var. alba.

 Camellia mairei var. alba Chang (1981).